Start your journey down the Great Ocean Road from Melbourne, on your first stops in Torquay.

 Head inland and discover the 12 Apostles Gourmet Trail

 Discover award winning, cheese, whisky and wine.
-Crowd pleasing chocolate, crayfish, ice cream, yoghurt, strawberries and beer
+Crowd-pleasing chocolate, crayfish, ice cream, yoghurt, strawberries and beer.

-Lunch at Timboon Railway Shed Distillery
+Lunch is a must at Timboon Railway Shed Distillery

 Continue on to Warrnambool